mpv-player/mpv/DOCS/man/options.rst

     smooth.

 ``--scale-param1=<value>``, ``--scale-param2=<value>``, ``--cscale-param1=<value>``, ``--cscale-param2=<value>``, ``--dscale-param1=<value>``, ``--dscale-param2=<value>``, ``--tscale-param1=<value>``, ``--tscale-param2=<value>``
     Set filter parameters.
+By default, these are set to the special string ``default``, which maps to a scaler-specific default value.
 Ignored if the filter is not tunable.
-Currently, this affects the following filter parameters:
+Currently, this affects the following filter
+    parameters:

     bcspline
         Spline parameters (``B`` and ``C``).
 Defaults to 0.5 for both.